 That wasn’t enough for Johnson and others on Wall Street who wanted to take a new approach to RJR Nabisco to cash out big.
 After a dramatic, competitive bidding process, private equity firm Kohlberg Kravis Roberts & Co.
 (KKR) put in a winning $24.5 billion bid for the combined company, netting Johnson over $60 million and putting millions more into the hands of executives, lawyers, and bankers involved in the deal.

-But the company was never the same.
-It left the deal with $30 billion in debt, a debt load that left the company still buckling under the pressure over a decade later.
+The company was never the same; it left the deal with $30 billion in debt that left the company still buckling under the pressure over a decade later.
 The company ultimately split, back into tobacco and food companies, in 1999.
 Ultimately RJR Nabisco didn’t survive the long-term effects of a leveraged buyout, or LBO.

 Pros and Cons of Wall Street Buyouts

 Not all buyouts go wrong, and most brings pros and cons to companies and investors.
 On the plus side, companies become bigger, more competitive, and ideally more profitable; in some cases, mergers make companies more resilient in a tough industry.
-For example, major telecom company CenturyLink bought up companies like Qwest Communications and Level 3 Communications, giving CenturyLink opportunities for efficiency (you only need one marketing, accounting, and legal department, instead of three), a reach into new markets, and competitive advantage against large rivals like AT&T and Verizon.
+For example, major telecom company CenturyLink bought up companies like Qwest Communications and Level 3 Communications, giving CenturyLink opportunities for efficiency, a reach into new markets, and competitive advantage against large rivals like AT&T and Verizon.

-But there are downsides, and companies involved in buyouts might also end up saddled with too much debt.
+There are downsides, and companies involved in buyouts might also end up saddled with too much debt.
 Further, too much consolidation in any industry hurts consumers by limiting competition and hurts workers by eliminating jobs.
 And combining two poorly performing companies usually leads to a larger poorly performing company.
-The only real beneficiary from the Sears and Kmart merger, for instance, appears to be its high-paid CEO as the company slowly lurches toward liquidation.
+The only real beneficiary from the Sears and Kmart merger, for instance, appears to be its high-paid CEO as the company slowly lurches towards liquidation.

 What They Mean for Investors